Category: Technical Documentation

 Hiring freelance technical writers can be a good compromise.
 Many startups choose to contract experienced professionals to deliver a particular documentation project, and aren’t committed to hiring another full-time member of staff.

-Also Read: Top 20 Software Documentation Tools of 2021
+Also Read: Top 20 Software Documentation Tools

 It’s not about producing lots of documentation, so much as identifying the types of docs that you really need.
 More documentation is not necessarily incompatible with Agile.
 In fact, documentation is essential to truly agile teams.